 “My son just came out to me, and I am very supportive.
-Ever since he came out, though, I’ve noticed he has been more quiet and reclusive than usual.
+Ever since he came out, though, I’ve noticed he has become more quiet and reclusive, and I’m getting concerned.
 Is it ok to ask him if he wants to go to therapy?
 I don’t want the suggestion to seem like I don’t want him to be gay!”

 Question Submitted Anonymously